Masdevallia/what-bird-is-singing/README.md

 ### STEP 2: Obtaining the database
 The database (consistent of 14509 audios for 317 species) was obtained from the [Xeno-Canto API](https://www.xeno-canto.org/explore/api).

+I selected 10 of them for my project.

 ### STEP 3: Audio processing
 - Low pass filter.
 - Noise gata.